 -Stay with friends or relatives at a low-rise inland hotel or at a designated public shelter outside the flood zone.

--DO NOT stay in a mobile or manufactured home.
+Do not stay in a mobile or manufactured home.

 -Notify neighbors and a family member outside of the warned area of your evacuation plans.